Bolivia entry requirements for Morocco passport holders

 Valid passport

-Bolivia strictly enforces the 6-month passport validity rule.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
-Carry a photocopy of the bio page as backup.
+Your passport needs at least 6 months of validity from your entry date.
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.

 Required